Gentle Membrane Immunity

 This system functions most effectively when these halides remain available, allowing it to adjust the strength of its response as needed.
 When immune cells activate at membrane surfaces, they draw on the available halides to produce protective responses.
 Some defenses act quickly and forcefully, while others work more gently and help preserve the surrounding tissue.

-Chloride supports the most powerful and fast-acting defense and is used most often because it is the most abundant halide in body fluids.
-When immune cells activate chloride at membrane surfaces, they produce a strong antimicrobial response capable of rapidly destroying bacteria and viruses.
-Because of its intensity, this defense can also irritate surrounding tissues when overused or persistently activated.
-If repeatedly relied upon, such inflammation may increase the risk of tissue damage and contribute to the development of chronic inflammatory or autoimmune conditions.
+Chloride supports the most powerful and fast-acting microbe-killing defense and is used most often because it is the most abundant halide in body fluids.
+As introduced earlier, immune cells use chloride to generate HOCl, a highly effective compound.
+When immune cells activate chloride at membrane surfaces, they produce a strong response capable of rapidly destroying bacteria and viruses.

-Iodine supports both antimicrobial defense and regulatory signaling at membrane surfaces.
+Also abundant in seaweeds and coastal foods, iodine participates in immune defense and cellular signaling, particularly at barrier surfaces.
 It plays an important role in tissues with high environmental exposure, including the nasal passages, sinuses, skin surface, and digestive lining.
-In these areas, iodine helps control microbes while also supporting balanced cellular signaling and coordination.
+In these areas, iodine helps control microbes while also supporting steady tissue signaling and repair.
+Iodine is widely used in surgical antiseptics because of its powerful and broad protective properties, illustrating both its strength and its versatility.

 Balanced Dietary Sources

-Sulfur-rich plant foods, particularly cruciferous vegetables such as broccoli, cabbage, kale, and related greens, provide both folate and the compounds the body uses to generate thiocyanate.
+Balanced halide intake depends on simple, whole-food sources.
+Chloride is readily supplied by salting food to taste.
+Thiocyanate is supported by sulfur-rich plant foods, particularly cruciferous vegetables such as broccoli, cabbage, kale, and related greens, which provide the compounds the body uses to generate thiocyanate.

 Albert Wilking